 This is a lovely article and I greatly enjoyed reading about Mr. Waters.
 I especially liked the Christmas card you chose to include at the end of the story.
 That particular piece of poetry used to be a part of many cards at Christmastime, but I hadn’t seen it for many years.
 It was heartwarming to make its acquaintance again.
 Thanks so much!

-In reply to by egglel
+In reply to This is a lovely article and… by egglel

 I had never seen this Christmas wish before; I just selected it because I liked the sentiment.
 I’m glad to know it struck a cord with you!